nielsmouthaan/ejectify-macos/README.md

 ⭐ Prevents connected external disks and their volumes to get corrupted.

-⭐ Configure what volumes should be (un)mounted automatically.
+⭐ Configure what volumes should be (un)mounted automatically, optionally forcefully.

+⭐ Available in English, Dutch, German, French, Spanish, Russian, Japanese, Portuguese, Hindi and Arabic.

 ⭐ Configure when volumes should be unmounted: